BEEmod/BEE2.4/FAQ.md

 To uninstall the BEE2 app itself, perform the above steps, then simply delete the application folder.

-### BEE2 immediately crashes on startup with an error about `basemodui.txt`.
-How do I fix it?

-Valve broke the syntax of this file in a Portal 2 update, causing BEEmod to be unable to properly read the file and crash.
-On Windows, this has been fixed in [v4.36.0](https://github.com/BEEmod/BEE2.4/releases/tag/2.4.36.1_) and later, so just updating will solve the problem.
-If you are using BEE2 on Mac, or need to keep using an old version of the mod for some reason, you'll want to open up `Portal 2/portal2_dlc2/resource/basemodui_english.txt` (regardless of your language) and add an extra `}` on a new line at the end of the file.

 ### Do people playing my BEEmod maps need BEEmod installed to see the custom content, or play the map at all?

 No. This was the case with the High Energy Pellet items in the original BEEmod, but the BEE2 packs all custom content into the map automatically.
 (It's supposed to, at least.
 If something doesn't get packed, it's a bug; report it on the issue tracker if it hasn't already been.)

 ### What games does BEE2.4 support?

 BEE2.4 supports Portal 2 and Aperture Tag.
 Thinking With Time Machine support is planned, but not yet implemented.
 (BEE2.4 can be used with TWTM, but you will not have the time machine and several other things will be broken.)
-Destroyed Aperture support will also be added sometime after its release.
+Destroyed Aperture support is also planned once that mod is released.

 ### What about Portal 2: Community Edition?
 Will BEE2.4 be compatible with that, will it make any new things possible?